briansworth/dev/_posts/2019-7-27-OpenWrt-on-HyperV.md

 vmconnect localhost $wrtName
 ```

-It should do its configuration and boot into the OS
+It should do its configuration and boot into the OS.
 After it has completed the boot, (you can press enter to get to the cmd line)
 you can run some commands to see what you have.